CHANGES TO SOCIAL SERVICES IN RESPONSE TO COVID-19 CONCERNS:

 The Chautauqua County Department of Health and Human Services remains operational.
 In order to minimize face to face requirements, please call the office in advance at (716) 661-8200 or (716) 363-3500.
 Many questions can be answered or needs met over the phone or online.
 Some benefits have income eligibility requirements and you will receive guidance on applying.

 To apply for services or inquire about your benefits, call the Chautauqua County Department of Health & Human Services at (716) 661-8200 or (716) 363-3500.
-My Benefits is a quick and easy way for people in New York State to find answers to questions about New York State's programs and services.
+Find Services is a quick and easy way for people in New York State to find answers to questions about New York State's programs and services.

 We are dedicated to empowering our clients to achieve self-sufficiency through personal responsibility.
 While recognizing the diversity of the people we serve, we will provide appropriate assessments, referrals, supportive services, and financial assistance.
 By delivering these services in an efficient and professional manner, we are committed to enhancing our clients' quality of life.